Move-X/Move-Xduino/README.md

 1) To flash the scripts into mcu you must install "*STM32CubeProgrammer*" utility available at https://www.st.com/en/development-tools/stm32cubeprog.html
 (Please ensure that '<STM32CubeProgrammer path>/bin' is included in the PATH environment)

-2) For MacOs and Linux users, Python 3.x need to be installed.
+2) For MacOs and Linux users, Python 3.7 or higher need to be installed.
 Follow this link: https://www.python.org/downloads/

 ## Original Project:
 https://github.com/stm32duino/Arduino_Core_STM32